Financial Aid

 The University of St. Thomas believes that qualified students who wish to attend should not be prevented from doing so for financial reasons.
 Through financial aid programs, the University seeks to put educational costs within the reach of every student qualified for admission.
 Although the University expects students and families to finance the cost of education to the fullest extent possible, it makes every effort to assist those who need help.

 Eligibility for each type of assistance varies, depending on the source of funds.
 All students attending the University who meet the eligibility requirements listed below qualify for some form of financial aid.
-Assistance offered by UST includes institutional state grants, low-interest federal loans and work study.
+Assistance offered by UST includes institutional and state grants, low-interest federal loans and work study.

-The Office of Scholarships and Financial Aid has counselors available to assist families as they complete the application process.
+The Office of Scholarships and Financial Aid has counselors available to assist students as they complete the application process.
 For additional information concerning application procedures, the determination of need, or financial aid programs, contact the Office of Scholarships and Financial Aid at 713–525–2170 or by e–mail at finaid@stthom.edu.

 All students who believe they will need assistance to attend UST are encouraged to submit financial aid applications.
 Application procedures are outlined below.

-Procedure for Filing for Financial Aid
+Applying for Financial Aid

 To apply for financial aid, all applicants must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA form is available beginning Oct.1.
-Normal processing time of the FAFSA by the Department of Education is approximately 2 weeks.
+Normal processing time of the FAFSA by the Department of Education is approximately 1 week.

 Other supplemental information will be requested as needed by the Office of Scholarships and Financial Aid.
 Students must have a completed financial aid file with all necessary documents, be regularly admitted to the University, and have met the minimum Satisfactory Academic Progress before any financial aid awarding may begin.